-Internships have long been an important part of the educational program at Yale.
+Internships and summer research have long been an important part of the educational program at Yale.
 They provide a unique opportunity to combine academic knowledge with practical experience, to enhance skills, and to gain professional confidence.
-Students are assisted by the Career Development Office, faculty, alumni/ae, and other students in their search for internships.
-Attention is given to students to help them enter programs that meet their individual needs and interests.
+Students are assisted by the Career Development Office, faculty, alumni/ae, and other students in their search for internships and summer research experiences.
+Attention is given to students to help them locate opportunities that meet their individual needs and interests.

-Given the School's strong ties with natural resource organizations worldwide, internship possibilities are virtually unlimited.
-Typical internships occur between the first and second years of the program; occasionally internships last for longer periods of time.
+Given the School's strong ties with natural resource, environmental, and conservation organizations worldwide, internship and research possibilities are virtually unlimited.
+Typical internships/research projects occur between the first and second years of the program; occasionally internships/research projects last for longer periods of time.
 The following list shows the rich and diverse experiences that F&ES students had in a recent summer.
-Similarly impressive lists can be found on the Web at www.yale.edu/fescareers/ cdostud_info.htm.
+Similarly impressive lists can be found on the Web at www.yale.edu/ fescareers/cdostud_info.htm.